IorgaLab/KNOTE/README.md

-# KNOTE
+# KNOTE (KNowledge-based Oversampling TEchnique)

-KNowledge-based Oversampling TEchnique
+*KNOTE* is a script written in R that allows the enrichment of unbalanced data from genomics or biomedical studies, to be used in machine learning or deep learning predictions.

 Source code
 -----------